What is the Net Promoter Score (NPS)?

 - It is very challenging to put a number against different levels of customer loyalty.

-- The likelihood to recommend doesn’t guarantee recommendation.
-A person might give a score of 10, but later won’t recommend it.
+- The likelihood to recommend does not guarantee recommendation.
+For example, a person might give a score of 10 but later would not recommend it.

 Conclusion

-So, it can be seen that although the net promoter score is considered a very useful management tool, on its own, it may not be sufficient to draw strong insights.
-However, if used in conjunction with the right framework, it can provide valuable inputs for a company.
-Its USP is its simplicity that has resulted in many companies using this tool regularly.
+So, we can see that although the net promoter score is considered a very useful management tool, it may not be sufficient to draw strong insights.
+However, if used with the right framework, it can provide valuable input for a company.
+Its USP is its simplicity, resulting in many companies using this tool regularly.

 Recommended Articles

-This article has been a guide to the net promoter score and its definition.
-Here we discuss how to calculate and how does net promoter works along with advantages and disadvantages.
-You may learn more about financing from the following articles –
+This article is a guide to the Net Promoter Score and its definition.
+Here, we discuss how net promoter score is calculated and works, along with its advantages and disadvantages.
+You may learn more about financing from the following articles: -